Deltiology = the study and collection of postcards

 Early postcards in the United States

 The first postcard sent by regular mail, at letter rate, in the United States, was a card postmarked in December 1848 containing printed advertising.

 In the 1860s, postal cards were used by William Henry Jackson – an artist and photographer painting Civil War battlefields – to write to his family.

 In 1861, the first commercially produced postcards in the United States were created.
 Their creator was the Philadelphia based printer John P. Charlton.
-Charlton patented the postal card, and then sold the rights to his friend Hymen Lipman.
-Lipman began printing and selling standardised postcards that didn’t have any picture but did have a decorative border.
+Charlton patented the postal card and then sold the rights to his friend Hymen Lipman.
+Lipman began printing and selling standardized postcards that didn’t have any picture but did have a decorative border.

 The postcard format with a picture on the front and a divided back (one field for the message and another field for the address) wasn’t in use in the United States until 1907, despite being popular in other countries much earlier than this.
 Read more here.

 In 1870, the British Post Office began issuing (no picture) postcards where the stamp was printed as a part of the design.
 The cost of postage was included in the price of the card, so the sender didn’t need to buy a separate stamp and attach to the card before mailing it.
 Initially, these postcards came in two sizes, but the larger size was withdrawn pretty soon since it turned out to be more difficult to handle than the smaller one.

 The first printed picture postcard